imnazake/grid-inventory-plugin/README.md

 # Grid Inventory System Plugin

-A grid based inventory system plugin and demo project for unreal engine.
+A grid based inventory system plugin and a sample project for unreal engine.
 <br>

 ##### Engine Version